 Blue on the Top, Party on the Bottom

 We might be having a little too much fun with this.
-It’s not really a party on the bottom, unless you think bold, white pants make for a party.
-The navy/white combo is actually a classic.
-Derived from military dress uniforms, it creates a clean look that is simultaneously masculine and semi-formal, but without being over the top in either regard.
-If you’re not ready to explore the many unique blazer styles out there, this is a great way to break into the look.
-It’s great on everyone; you really can’t go wrong, especially if you’re going to be on a boat.
+It's not a party on the bottom unless you think bold, white pants make for a party.
+The navy/white combo is a classic.
+Derived from military dress uniforms, it creates a clean look that is simultaneously masculine and semi-formal but without being over the top in either regard.
+If you're not ready to explore the many unique blazer styles out there, this is a great way to break into the look.
+It's great on everyone; you really can't go wrong, especially if you're going to be on a boat.